xaviervalarino/dotfiles/README.md

 ## [Sublime](http://www.sublimetext.com/)
-~~That being said, Sublime still remains my editor of choice when I need to get something done quickly.~~
+~~That being said, Sublime still remains my editor of choice when I need to get something done quickly.~~ I now rarely use sublime, but find it useful to keep it's config under source control.

 ## [Nano](http://nano-editor.org/)
 I find myself using this editor from time to time... so why not have syntax highlighting on all of my machines?